 Find Jerusalem’s Viewing Platforms and See the Old City From Up High

-Jerusalem’s Old City is not only mesmerising as you meander through it, but also breathtaking when you see it from afar.
+Jerusalem’s Old City is mesmerising as you meander through it and breathtaking when you see it from afar.

 Jerusalem Tours

 No trip to Jerusalem is complete without finding ways to really understand it and know where to find its historical and cultural highlights.
-A great introduction to the Old City, for both the history and general navigation, is the free walking tour from Sandemans and the Old City tour with Abraham Tours.
+A great introduction to the Old City, for both the history and general navigation, is the free walking tour from Sandemans.
+Those with stamina can take a full-day Jerusalem tour with a local, from the old city to the new town, the mount to the hidden corners.

-I have one rule for Jerusalem’s Old City when you head back on your own, and that is to not really plan a route.
-Getting lost is a good thing and trying too hard to work your way around the labyrinth of narrow streets, hidden alleys and bustling bazaars will just get you frustrated.
-You will always eventually come back onto one of the main streets that lead to you the main gates or to one of the infamous religious sites or stumble upon a direction sign.
+I have one rule for Jerusalem’s Old City when you head back on your own: to not really plan a route.
+Getting lost is a good thing, and trying too hard to work your way around the labyrinth of narrow streets, hidden alleys, and bustling bazaars will frustrate you.
+You will always eventually come back onto one of the main streets leading to the main gates or one of the religious sites or stumble upon a direction sign.

 Cultural Experiences and Day Tours in Jerusalem